crnk-project/crnk-example/README.md

   - The explorer allows to be refreshed with a button.
   - The editor can only be saved if all inputs are valid and there is a dirty value.
   - The editor allows to delete the record.
-  - The editor makes use of the generated expressions to gain type-safety.
+  - The editor makes use of the generated resource stubs to gain type-safety.
   - The editor attempts to map JSON API error to the individual form fields.
-If this is not possible it will be shown on the top of the editor (such as for `OptimisticLockException`)
+If that is not possible it will be shown on the top of the editor (such as for `OptimisticLockException` that concerns the entire changed resource)
+- `AppResourceResolve` is used during routing to load the necessary data for a screen.
 - `AppSnackBarService` shows the the user when a resource was successfully created or saved.
 Notifications are obtained from the store. `AppNotificationEffects` is responsible for setting up those notifications..
 - `TranslateModule` and https://momentjs.com/ is used to do internationalization.